libgeos/geos/README.md

 ## Style

-To format your code into the desired style, use astyle 3.1:
+To format your code into the desired style, use astyle 3.1 (included in source tree, see tools/astyle)

     astyle --style=stroustrup \
            --unpad-paren \